 The Thundering Word, Marshall University’s speech and debate team, are students interested in enhancing their public speaking through competition.
 We are members of the National Forensic Association and observe their rules.
 Team members compete in four basic areas:

 - Oral interpretation of literature: prose, poetry, drama, duo and programmed oral interpretation

 - Prepared speeches (informative, persuasive, after-dinner, rhetorical criticism)

 - Limited preparation speeches (impromptu, extemporaneous)

 Each semester team members travel to other colleges and universities to compete in speech and debate tournaments.
 On average students travel about four times a semester.
 In the fall we host the Chief Justice Invitational Tournament here, at Marshall; in the spring we host the John Marshall Tournament.

-For information about the MU Speech and Debate Team, contact Danny Ray, the Director of Forensics, at 304 654-0587 or email@example.com.
-The team practices every Wednesday 6:30-9:00 pm in SH 269, and there are individual coaching sessions by appointment.
+For information about the MU Speech and Debate Team, contact Dennis Taylor, the Director of Forensics at firstname.lastname@example.org.